thingalon/pony-ssh/README.md

 ## Setup

-After installing the extension, add a new `ponyssh.hosts` section to your `settings.json` file, describing each remote system you would like to connect to.
+Simply add a new `ponyssh.hosts` section to your `Settings.json` file, describing each remote system you would like to connect to.

 For example:
 ```